TheDunco/cs262/homework3/service/README.md

 master/main branch of your
 service repo; do this by following the instructions under the &ldquo;Deploy&rdquo;
 tab in your application in the Heroku dashboard.

+For Homework 3:
+a.
+/property
+/
+/players
+/players/:id
+/players/:id
+/players
+/players/:id

+b.
+/property - nullipotent
+/ - nullipotent
+/players - nullipotent
+/players/:id - nullipotent
+/players/:id - idempotent (update player)
+/players - idempotent (create player)
+/players/:id - idempotent (delete player)

+c.
+Yes.
+The client and server are seperate, it's stateless meaning each request contains all the information needed, it has a uniform interface, it is a layered interface, and since it's a web interface it is cacheable.

+d.
+Because of the way it's implemented, it could be possible but if the proper care is taken, it shouldn't happen in normal requests.